svm-zhang/mhcflow/docs/getting_start.md

 directory specified by `--outdir` option.
 The structure of the output folder looks like:

+# FIXME: add output files to this folder tree

 ``` { .sh }
 .
 ├─ NA12046_class1/